argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 The idea is to save the returned value in a file according to this schema:
 `/hera/outputs/parameters/<name>`
 `/hera/outputs/artifacts/<name>`
-for easy access in subsequent Steps.
+for easy access in subsequent `Steps`/`Tasks`.
 The output is also exposed in the `outputs` section of the resulting yaml.

-The item returned from the function can be of any serialisable pydantic type.
-That arbitrary type needs to be `Annotated` with an `Artifact` or `Parameter` which we refer to with the “`OutputItem`” alias here.
+The item returned from the function can be of any serialisable Pydantic type.
+That arbitrary type needs to be `Annotated` with an `Artifact` or `Parameter`.
 One of these is needed because we have to know where to save it to file at the end.
-The `OutputItem`’s `name` will be taken and used for creating the path for saving the item.
+The `Parameter`/`Artifact`'s `name` will be taken and used for creating the path for saving the item.
 If the annotation is `Artifact` and it contains a `path`, we use that `path` to save the output.